The Carrington Event: The Solar Storm That Set Telegraphs on Fire (And Could Wipe Out the Internet Today)

 We’re not flying blind anymore.
 Agencies like NASA, NOAA, and the ESA (European Space Agency) monitor the Sun constantly.

-Even with early warning systems, we might only get 12 to 24 hours notice.
+But here’s the truth no one wants to hear, even with early warning systems, we might only get 12 to 24 hours notice.

 Are Governments Prepared?

-Most infrastructure (like power grids and communication systems) isn’t hardened against extreme geomagnetic storms.
-And while some industries have begun taking precautions, most of us still aren’t ready for a multi-day blackout of the entire internet.
+Most infrastructure (like power grids and communication systems) isn’t hardened against extreme geomagnetic storms, and while some industries have begun taking precautions, most of us still aren’t ready for a multi-day blackout of the entire internet.

 Why This Story Still Matters